 Some drivers offer tours, and others are willing to take you on long trips to other cities.
 If you're hoping to do either of these, the best bet is to call a local operator to find out if they offer the service and get a quote on how much it will cost.

 Be sure to keep local currency in small bills on hand, because drivers will rarely give change – but a 15 percent tip is commonplace.

-Wanting to know what it costs to use a taxi?
-Take a look at this table.
+Curious what it costs to use a taxi?
+See this set of examples.